aimeos/aimeos-docs/src/config/mshop/media-manager.md

  	mmed."link" AS "media.url", mmed."label" AS "media.label",
  	mmed."status" AS "media.status", mmed."mimetype" AS "media.mimetype",
  	mmed."domain" AS "media.domain", mmed."preview" AS "media.previews",
- 	mmed."mtime" AS "media.mtime", mmed."editor" AS "media.editor",
+ 	mmed."fsname" AS "media.filesystem", mmed."mtime" AS "media.mtime",
- 	mmed."ctime" AS "media.ctime"
+ 	mmed."ctime" AS "media.ctime", mmed."editor" AS "media.editor"
- FROM "mshop_media" AS mmed
+ FROM "mshop_media" mmed
  :joins
  WHERE :cond
  GROUP BY :group mmed."id"